 I did no surgery, chemo, radiation, medication or hormone blockers.
 No conventional treatment, but I did do conventional testing and monitoring.

 Diagnosed September 2016 with multi-focal invasive ductal carcinoma ER + PR + HER2 - by mammogram and MRI.
 Biopsied: 1 area by stereotactic biopsy and 2 areas by MRI biopsy.
 (Nothing showed up on Ultrasound).
 3 inserted titanium clips marked random areas where tissue was removed, which all tested positive and it was assumed all other connecting similarly suspicious areas also cancer.
 Mastectomy was recommended, because it was not one lump, but multi-focal throughout breast.
 I went to clinic for 3 weeks and did several treatments but nothing conventional.
 I read Radical Remission there and deepened my commitment to take charge of my own health and follow my intuition.
-Changed diet to plant based.
+Signed up for Square 1 and changed diet to plant based.
 Eliminated dairy.
 March 2017 I did the preliminary MRA of abdomen required for the DIEP Flap reconstruction surgery.
 Requested mammogram before surgery that showed no spreading.
 2 areas with titanium clips did not show up at all, but mammogram was being compared to MRI so inconclusive if actually gone.
 Opted to continue my own protocol and continue to change my life and use cancer to become more conscious.
 Canceled mastectomy.
 Had optional experimental type of Photo Dynamic Therapy.
 (CHLORIN E6 TRISODIUM SALT 30 mg Powder for injection).
 All blood work and cancer markers were normal a little over a year later and remain stable 1 year later.